roidayan/ovs-tests/README.md

         REP=<REP0>
         REP2=<REP1>

-4.  to run tests (at asap_dev_reg project root directory):
+3.  to run tests (at asap_dev_reg project root directory):

-    1. Make sure sriov is enabled on the NIC and that the number of vfs allowed is at least two
+    1. Make sure sriov is enabled on the NIC and that the number of vfs allowed on the device is at least two

+    2. Make sure device is in ETH mode

-    2.  export configuration file: export CONFIG=<file from 3>
+    3.  export configuration file: export CONFIG=<file from 3>

-    3.  run ./test-all-dev.py
+    4.  run ./test-all-dev.py

 Notes